PengNi/ccsmeth/README.md

 ## TODO
 - [ ] Check if the kinetics values (IPD and PW) are encoded or not in the bam file automatically, disable the `--no_decode` arg.
+- [ ] Provide a table in README for the illustration of the pre-trained models.
+- [ ] Reorganize the way of presenting arguments in the help message.